How contagious is MRSA? Are you at risk?

 - Is MRSA contagious after every exposure?
 Not necessarily.
 Just because you are exposed or touch someone with the infection doesn’t mean you will get it yourself.
-Also, the bacteria need to get inside your body to cause an infection.
-There are many factors that can come into play including: your age, medical conditions (like diabetes), stress level, amount of exposure, route of exposure, a history of recurring infections, medications that suppress your immunity and the strength of your immune system.
+The bacteria need to get inside your body to cause an infection.
+Many factors can come into play as well as your overall immune strength.
+Risk factors include: your age, medical conditions (like diabetes), stress level, amount of exposure, route of exposure (did you get the bacteria into an open cut on your body), a history of recurring infections, medications that suppress your immunity and the strength of your immune system.
+Click here for activities that increase your risk for getting MRSA.

 Roughly 30% of people carry Staph (and a smaller percent carry MRSA) bacteria on their skin and don’t even know it.
 They may never get infected and have no idea they carry it.
 These people are called “carriers”.
 Staph or MRSA carriers can transmit the bacteria to others who can then become infected.
+Common signs of skin infection ections like boils, cellulitis: click here for symptom information.

-Click here for activities that increase your risk for MRSA. - How long does MRSA survive on surfaces?
-They can live for weeks on counter tops, door knobs, toys, furniture, sports equipment, TV remotes, and the list goes on.
-While alive, they can spread to people or pets from any contaminated surface.
-How long the bacteria can live depends largely upon the temperature and humidity levels.
+- How long does MRSA survive on surfaces?
+MRSA bacteria can live for weeks on counter tops, door knobs, toys, furniture, sports equipment, TV remotes, and the list goes on.
+While alive, the bacteria can spread to people or pets from any contaminated surface.
+How long MRSA can live depends largely upon the temperature and humidity levels as these bacteria like warmer, more humid environments.

-Diffusing medicinal essential oils has been shown to reduce MRSA in the air, and is one of the easiest ways to prevent airborne transfer of these bacteria. - Why is MRSA transmitted mainly in healthcare facilities?
+Diffusing medicinal essential oils has been shown to reduce MRSA in the air, and is one of the easiest ways to prevent airborne transfer of these bacteria. - Is MRSA infectious mainly in healthcare facilities?
 Healthcare-Associated MRSA (HA-MRSA) is especially contagious in hospitals where it is spread from patient to patient.
 Healthcare facilities contain many sick people in close quarters, making an ideal breeding ground for infections.
 Open wounds, surgical contamination and doctors and nursing touching many different people make infections even easier to pick up.

 Find out more about healthcare infections and how to prevent them on our new info-graphic page, answering the “who, what, when, where, why & how” questions about HA-MRSA. - Is MRSA transmissible in the community?
 Yes.
 In the past, MRSA was solely found in hospitals as HA-MRSA.
 As the number of hospital infections increased, more and more people brought these bacteria into the community, creating Community-Associated MRSA (CA-MRSA).
 These bacteria are becoming a serious and growing problem in gyms, schools, prisons, on sports teams and other in other community settings.
 These infections can be infectious in most any setting where people are either infected or carrying the bacteria.